arunpraba/reactjs.org/src/content/learn/reusing-logic-with-custom-hooks.md

 }
 ```

-This lets your `ChatRoom` component call your custom Hook without worrying about how it works inside:
+This enables your `ChatRoom` component call your custom Hook without worrying about how it works inside:

 ```js {4-7}
 export default function ChatRoom({ roomId }) {